YonSci/gdp-nowcasting-ml/_episodes/02-python-core-libraries.md

 ### Introduction to Pandas

-- Pandas is a powerful library for data manipulation and analysis.
+- `Pandas` is a powerful library for `data manipulation` and `analysis`.
 - The two main data structures are:
- - Series: A one-dimensional labeled array.
+   - `Series`: A one-dimensional labeled array.
- - DataFrame: A two-dimensional table-like data structure.
+   - `DataFrame`: A two-dimensional table-like data structure.

 #### Import the Pandas library
 ```python